quarkusio/quarkus-quickstarts/optaplanner-quickstart/README.md

 * A room can have at most one lesson at the same time.
 * A teacher can teach at most one lesson at the same time.
-* A student can attend at most one lesson at the same time.
+* Students in a student grade level can at most receive one lesson at the same time.
 * A teacher prefers to teach in a single room.
 * A teacher prefers to teach sequential lessons and dislikes gaps between lessons.